the-gruntled-company/Gruntled/README.md

 ### by @borntonguyen & @leepriscilla & @rickyg365

-Gruntled is a browser extension that allows users to record their reaction to a video, generate a link so they can send to friends that will consolidate their reactions to the respecive video.
+Gruntled is a browser extension that allows users to record their reaction to a video, generate a link so they can send to friends that will consolidate their reactions to the respective video.

 Here's a link to an [in-progress prototype](https://invis.io/6812JG27S2X3#/465300953_Base)